-There must be adequate justification for the relative to function as the PCA attendant, e.g., lack of other qualified PCAs attendants in remote areas.
-PCA services may be furnished by family members provided they are not the parent (or step-parent) of a minor child, or their spouse, or reside in the home with the person.
-Only qualified family members who are not legally responsible for the person may be employed as the personal care attendant.
+There must be adequate justification for the relative to function as the in-home respite companion, e.g., lack of other qualified in-home respite companions in remote areas.
+In-home respite companion services may be furnished by family members provided they are not the parent (or step-parent) of a minor child or their spouse, or reside in the home with the person.
+Only qualified family members who are not legally responsible for the person may be employed as the in-home respite companion.
 Family members must meet all provider standards, and they must be certified competent to perform the required tasks by the person and the case manager/registered nurse.

-Minimum Requirements:
+Minimum Requirements

-- Must be at least 18 years of age; - Must be a high school graduate, have a GED, or demonstrate the ability to read and write adequately to complete required forms and reports of visits; - Must be able to follow verbal and written instructions; - Must have no physical/mental impairment to prevent lifting, transferring or providing any other assistance to participant; - Must be certified as meeting the training and competence requirement by the person and the Case Manager/Registered Nurse; - Must be able to communicate effectively and carry out directions. - Must not have been convicted of or pleaded guilty to or nolo contendere to a felony or certain misdemeanors which include, but are not limited to, possession or sale of drugs, murder, manslaughter, armed robbery, rape, sexual battery, any sex offense, child abuse, arson, grand larceny, burglary, gratification of lust, aggravated assault, or felonious abuse and/or battery of a vulnerable adult, or that any such conviction or plea was reversed on appeal or a pardon was granted for the conviction or plea. - Must receive training in the areas of the Vulnerable Person's Act, caregiver boundaries, and dealing with difficult patients upon hire and annually thereafter.
+-Must be at least 18 years of age

+-Must be a high school graduate, have a GED, or demonstrate the ability to read and write adequately to complete required forms and reports of visits and follow verbal and written instructions;

+-Must have no physical/mental impairment to prevent lifting, transferring or providing any other assistance to the participant;

+-Must be certified as meeting the training and competence requirements by the participant and case manager;

+-Ability to communicate effectively and carry out directions.

+Verification of Provider Qualifications Entity Responsible for Verification:

-Mississippi Department of Rehabilitation Services verifies the competency for all personal care providers.
+Mississippi Department of Rehabilitation Services (MDRS)

-As Needed
+Upon hire and as needed